When is The Great British Bake Off on TV in 2020?

 While Steph was the front-runner for the majority of the series, underdog David Atherton stunned fans by taking the top prize during the final.

-He joins a growing list of amateur bakers who have conquered the famous white tent.
+He joins a growing list of Great British Bake Off winners who have conquered the famous white tent.

 The Great British Bake Off returns to Channel 4 in 2020.
 If you’re looking for more to watch check out our TV guide.